Causal Structure Learning in Directed, Possibly Cyclic, Graphical Models: Introduction

 Determining the causal structure between several random variables from observational data is a central task in many disciplines including computational biology, epidemiology, sociology, and economics~\cite{Friedman2000,pearlcausalitymodels,Robins2000, SpirtesGlymourClark1993}.
 The causal structure is often modeled by a directed graph, where the vertices correspond to the variables of interest, and the directed edges represent the direct causal effects those variables have on one another.
 One of the most common simplifying assumptions is that the directed graph is acyclic, i.e., there are no directed cycles (or feedback loops).
 However, in many realistic settings, directed cycles do exist (e.g., gene regulatory networks, climate science (see Figure~\ref{fig:cycle_example}), social sciences, feedback systems in electrical engineering, and economic processes \cite{Mason1953, Mason1956, Haavelmo1943, Goldberger1972}).

-In this work, we propose a new method for causal inference in case the causal graph $G^\star$ may contain directed cycles.
-While most approaches for causal inference from observational data are either score-based (e.g., \cite{Chickering2002OptimalSI, Meek1997GraphicalMS}) or constraint-based (e.g., \cite{Verma1990EquivalenceAS, SpirtesGlymourClark1993}), we here extend the line of work based on a hybrid approach~\cite{Teyssier2005OrderingBasedSA, Raskutti2018, Solus2021,Wang2017, mohammadi2017generalized, Bernstein2020} from the acyclic to the cyclic setting.
+In this work, we propose a new method for causal discovery in case the causal graph $G^\star$ may contain directed cycles.
+While most approaches for causal discovery from observational data are either score-based (e.g., \cite{Chickering2002OptimalSI, meek1997graphical}) or constraint-based (e.g., \cite{Verma1990EquivalenceAS, SpirtesGlymourClark1993}), we here extend the line of work based on a hybrid approach~\cite{Teyssier2005OrderingBasedSA, Raskutti2018, Solus2021,Wang2017, mohammadi2017generalized, Bernstein2020} from the acyclic to the cyclic setting.
 To the best of our knowledge, our algorithm is the first which works in the fully non-parametric setting and does not assume the graph is acyclic. \cite{richardson2013discovery} and \cite{SAT2013} both propose causal discovery algorithms that work for cyclic graphs with no parametric assumptions, however, they do not produce a graph Markov equivalent to $G^\star$.
-Rather, they output characteristics that are shared by all of the members of the Markov equivalence class of $G^\star$.
+Rather, they output some of the characteristics that are shared by all of the members of the Markov equivalence class of $G^\star$.
 Our algorithm not only specifies the Markov equivalence class of $G^\star$, but also outputs a graph Markov equivalent to $G^\star$.

+In recent work~\cite{claassen23a}, Claassen and Mooij introduce an efficient algorithm for determining Markov equivalence between directed, possibly cyclic, graphs.
+Given a directed graph $G$, the algorithm generates a \textit{partial ancestral graph} that represents the invariant ancestral relationships unique to the Markov equivalence class of $G$.
+Unlike causal discovery algorithms, this algorithm directly uses the graph structure itself -- not the conditional independence statements satisfied by a distribution Markov to the graph, for instance.
+However, the authors suggest that their characterization of Markov equivalence could inform future causal discovery methods.

-While there does not necessarily exist a topological ordering of the variables in a possibly cyclic directed graph, the set of {\em strongly connected components} (Definition~\ref{defn:strong_component}) forms a partially ordered partition of the vertices of the graph (see Figure~\ref{fig:cyclic_graph_example}).
-Given a set of conditional independence statements, we first greedily find a partially ordered partition of the variables by optimizing a certain sparsity-based score.
-We then build a directed graph whose strongly connected components form the partition and are ordered according to the partial order.
+While there does not necessarily exist a topological ordering of the variables in a possibly cyclic directed graph, the set of {\em strongly connected components} forms a partially ordered partition of the vertices of the graph.

+\begin{definition} Let $G=(V,E)$ be a directed graph.
+A subset $C\subseteq V$ is a \textit{strongly connected component} of $G$ if $C$ is a maximal set of vertices such that every vertex in $C$ can be reached from all other vertices in $C$ via a directed path.

+We denote the set of strongly connected components of $G$ by $\cycle(G)$, and the unique strongly connected component containing the vertex $v$ in graph $G$ by $C_{v,G}$ for all $v\in V$. \end{definition}